MR

 When you set up automatic transfers from your current account straight into your savings monthly, there will be tremendous accruing of the money without your manual involvement.

-With this method, you can speed up the growing process of the money in your savings that you wish to use for things like vacations, down payments, and unseen emergencies.
-With the help of automated transfers, these dreams can come to life quicker.
+With this method, you can speed up the growing process of the money in your savings that you wish to use for things like vacations, down payments, and unforeseen emergencies.
+With the help of automated transfers, these dreams can come to life quickly.

 With apps like Moka, this can be done seamlessly.
-After signing up for the app, you can start sending modest amounts from your current/checking account to a savings account that is separate.
+After signing up for the app, you can send modest amounts from your current/checking account to a separate savings account.
 This helps to automate the transfer process.

 Further, if there are apps and services you are signed up for that you do not really need, it is best to cut them off.
-One way to do this is the undo the auto-renew option on the app.
+One way to do this is to undo the app’s auto-renew option.

-In order to avoid being charged after a trial period, make sure you set reminders a few days before the free trial ends, so you can cancel just in time.
+To avoid being charged after a trial period, make sure you set reminders a few days before the free trial ends so that you can cancel just in time.

-Leveraging lower interest rates and auto loan refinancing could also be a life saver.
-Also, car insurance can assist you when trying to reduce costs as opposed to allowing the auto-renew of your present policy.
+Leveraging lower interest rates and auto loan refinancing could also be a lifesaver.
+Also, car insurance can assist you when trying to reduce costs instead of allowing the auto-renew of your present policy.

-Current car maintenance expenses can be cut down by taking out heavy stuff from the trunk, reducing your driving time, and not accelerating rapidly (or too often).
+Current car maintenance expenses can be reduced by removing heavy stuff from the trunk, reducing your driving time, and not accelerating rapidly (or too often).

 7. Plan Your Grocery Shopping

-Sort out your priorities and make up your mind about what you really need to buy, so you won’t end up a victim of your own impulses.
+If you carefully plan before you head out to buy groceries, it could save a lot of money.
+Sort out your priorities and decide what you need to buy so that you won’t become a victim of your impulses.

 8. Plan Big Purchases

-Saving can also be done by timing when you buy, cars, furniture, different appliances, and other commodities based on periods of annual sale.
+Saving can also be done by timing when you buy cars, furniture, different appliances, and other commodities based on annual sale periods.

 There are different tech tools you can use to save money.
 For example, there are browser extensions that let you know when prices drop on platforms like Amazon (not to mention the ones that compare prices with alternative platforms and help you find coupon codes).

-There are even that let you know if there are cheaper prices elsewhere when you are shopping in person and you scan a bar code.
-This is yet another valid way if you are curious about how to save money.
+Some even let you know if there are cheaper prices elsewhere when you are shopping in person and scan a bar code.
+This is another valid way if you are curious about saving money.

 9. Apply Self-Imposed Purchase Delay Periods

 You should definitely consider this method if how to save money is a priority of yours.
-This method essentially buys you time to think about what you intend to buy, its merits, and the potential consequences of buying it.
+This method essentially buys you time to think about what you intend to buy, its merits, and its potential consequences.

 Also, filling a cart and leaving it prompts some retailers to give you coupon codes for free.
 The length of the delay period depends on you.
 It could be hours or even up to a month.